US President Trump backs Boris Johnson as next British prime minister | DW | 01.06.2019

 Lese-noblesse?

-Trump also had harsh words to say about the wife of British Prince Harry, former US actress Meghan Markle, who had criticized the ex-reality show host during his 2016 presidential campaign.
+Trump also had harsh words to say about the wife of British Prince Harry, American former actress Meghan Markle, who had criticized the ex-reality show host during his 2016 presidential campaign.

 "What can I say?
 I didn't know that she was nasty," he said of the now Duchess of Sussex, adding, however, that she would do "excellently" in her royal role.